French Prime Minister Edouard Philippe says a wildcat strike by rail workers is causing havoc for passengers on the start of school term holidays.

 "This is totally unacceptable.
 This is an unplanned strike which does not respect the law on how public strikes are done," Guillaume Pepy, President of SNCF, told AFP.

-Against the law "First of all, there needs to be talks, and then each person must put in writing their intention to strike.
+"First of all, there needs to be talks, and then each person must put in writing their intention to strike.
 This law was not respected," he said and added, "there is no serious danger on any of our SNCF trains."

 Nonetheless, there was further disruption in store for passengers of SNCF's Ouigo budget trains, after all their trains were cancelled on Saturday.